AdobeDocs/experience-manager-65.en/help/forms/using/finance-auto-insurance-renewal-reference-site-walkthrough.md

 # We.Finance Auto Insurance Renewal reference site walkthrough{#we-finance-auto-insurance-renewal-reference-site-walkthrough}

-## Pre-requisites {#pre-requisites}

-Setup the reference site as described in [Setup and configure AEM Forms Reference Site](../../forms/using/setup-reference-sites.md).

 ## We.Finance Reference Site scenario  {#we-finance-reference-site-scenario}

 We.Finance site is a financial services site designed to help you learn interactive communications capabilities of AEM Forms.